temporalio/tctl/README.md

 **Note:** Make sure you have a Temporal server running before using the CLI.

-### Trying out the new `temporal` CLI

-**Note** Switching to `temporal` CLI is not recommended on production environments.

-`tctl next` is going to be deprecated.
-Please upgrade to Temporal CLI https://github.com/temporalio/cli#getting-started

 ## Auto-completion

 Running `tctl completion SHELL` will output the related completion SHELL code.
 See the following